crbanman/CC_Generator/README.md

 #### End-to-End Tests

-The project includes end-to-end tests that verify the extension's functionality in a Chrome browser.
-Tests run in headless mode by default for faster execution.
+The project includes end-to-end tests that verify the extension's functionality in Chrome.

 ```bash
 # Run e2e tests with clean context (recommended)